 Facts about diarrhea and your digestive system

-People with diarrhea caused by certain infections can lose up to 20 litres of fluids per day.
+People with diarrhea caused by certain infections can lose up to 20 liters of fluids per day.

 A bout of diarrhea typically lasts for 1 to 2 days.
 But some people can have diarrhea that lasts much longer, due to underlying health conditions.

-The average human intestine is about 8 metres long.
+The average human intestine is about 8 meters long.